 Congressional App Challenge

-The submitted apps will be judged by a panel of experts from Missouri’s 2nd District, with the winner announced in early December.
-The winning app from each participating congressional district will be featured on the U.S. House of Representatives’ website (www.House.gov), and as part of a U.S. Capitol exhibit.
+The submitted apps are judged by a panel of experts from the region, with the winner announced in December of each year.
+The winning app from each participating congressional district will be featured on the U.S. House of Representatives’ website and as part of a U.S. Capitol exhibit.

-I know how crucial these skills are and wants to encourage students to engage in these fields.
-By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.
+By recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.